outdreamer/build-a-cure-1/docs/tasks/problem_workflow_example.md

 3. generate sets of distortion functions using those bases
 	- starting from a random base (constant linear function indicating randomized distribution of outcomes across input values), how can you get to the default prediction function of origin data set

-4. evaluate metrics of distortion function sets (like cost given bias inherent to those functions or that space) & filter solution set
+4. evaluate metrics of distortion function sets (like cost given bias inherent to those functions or that space, and whether distortion functions are explanatory across data sets & bases) & filter solution set

 5. evaluate fit of sets to problem space & filter solution set